 Laboratory scientists continue to contribute to the overall body of ophthalmic knowledge through research and patient-oriented investigation.
 We take great pride in bringing research from the lab to the bedside, and making a difference in patients’ lives by improving vision care.
 Our scientists develop and evaluate new drugs, devices, and therapies, many of which are available only at UT Southwestern.

 One of the core missions of the Department is training the next generation of ophthalmologists.
-Our residency program is one the best, and is the largest, in the United States.
+Our Ophthalmology Residency Program is one the best, and is the largest, in the United States.
 Every year, 27 residents gain outstanding and rigorous clinical experience as a result of high surgery volume and clinical pathology.
 This environment provides an excellent base for these young physicians to go on to careers in general or subspecialty practice, or academia.
-We also have a high quality group of subspecialty training programs in cornea, external disease, refractive surgery, anterior segment surgery (including cataract surgery), glaucoma, neuro-ophthalmology/orbital diseases/oculoplastic surgery, vitreo-retinal disease, including age-related macular degeneration (AMD), and pediatric ophthalmology.
+We also have a high-quality group of subspecialty training programs in cornea, external disease, refractive surgery, anterior segment surgery (including cataract surgery), glaucoma, neuro-ophthalmology/orbital diseases/oculoplastic surgery, vitreo-retinal disease, including age-related macular degeneration (AMD), and pediatric ophthalmology.

 Our faculty members are among the most prolific publishers of scientific research in ophthalmology.
-Every year, our faculty members author or co-author over 50 research articles in peer-reviewed journals.
+Every year, our faculty members author or co-author more than 50 research articles in peer-reviewed journals.
 The publications include results from basic laboratory findings, clinical research outcomes, and adult and pediatric case studies.